andersoncsiqueira/andersoncsiqueira/README.md

 - 🔭 I’m currently working on personal projects
 - 🌱 I’m currently learning JavaScript, HTML e CSS
-- 👯 I’m looking to collaborate on You
+- 👯 I’m looking to collaborate every one
 - 🤔 I’m looking for help with learning more
 - 💬 Ask me about all you want
 - 📫 How to reach me: +55 74 9 8835-2538